Aldaviva/Kasa/Readme.md

 ```

 #### DeleteAll
-Clear all existing schedules from the outlet.
+Clear all existing schedules from the socket.

 ```cs
 await outlet.Schedule.DeleteAll();